Frequently Asked Questions

 What do I do if a suitable role isn't advertised?

 We recommend that you to check our live vacancies on a regular basis and apply for roles that are a suitable match when they come up; do sign up for alerts so that you are amongst the first to hear of newly advertised roles.
-However we do not accept “speculative“ CVs so please do not email your CV to us as we are unable to respond to you on that.
+Please note that we do not accept speculative CVs as we are unable to respond to you on that.

 Do you have advice on the application process

-- We advise you prepare the content of your application offline then copy and paste your answers into the online form to avoid losing information should you encounter difficulties with the internet connection.
-For ease you can upload much of the content from an existing CV or any LinkedIn account that you may have.
+We advise you prepare the content of your application offline then copy and paste your answers into the online form to avoid losing information should you encounter difficulties with the internet connection.
+For ease you can upload much of the content from an existing CV or any LinkedIn profile.

-- As part of the pre-employment checks required before you start your new role we ask you to provide the contact details of your two most recent professional referees.
+As part of the pre-employment checks required before you start your new role we ask you to provide the contact details of your two most recent professional referees.
 One referee must be your current / most recent employer and the other should be your previous employer.
+We will not approach your referees without your permission.

 What do I do if I've missed the deadline to apply for a vacancy?